dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A0: DCE Master Artifact List
 # Date Created: C1
 # Author: AI Model & Curator
-# Updated on: C20 (Add A14 for Ongoing Development Issues)
+# Updated on: C22 (Add A15, A16, A17 for new feature plans)

 ## 1. Purpose